Jinglemisk/macropulse/Implementation.md

 - Cache responses last 24 hours automatically
 - Use "Refresh All" sparingly
 - Consider upgrading FMP plan for more calls

+**"HTTP 402: Payment Required" Error:**
+- This means the stock requires a premium FMP subscription
+- The free tier doesn't include all stocks (e.g., SMCI)
+- **Solution**: Try a different stock or upgrade your FMP plan
+- Most major stocks (AAPL, MSFT, NVDA, TSLA, AMZN, META, GOOGL) work fine
+- See `KNOWN_PREMIUM_TICKERS.md` for list of affected stocks

 **Classification Issues:**
 - Adjust `center` and `halfwidth` in `backend/config.js`